-Many transwomen and non-binary transfeminine people initiate hormone therapy to encourage breast and nipple growth, but there is a limit to how much the breasts will change with hormones alone.
-If you want the appearance of larger, fuller breasts, it may be time to consider MTF breast augmentation.
+Many transgender and nonbinary people initiate hormone therapy to encourage breast and nipple growth, but there is a limit to how much the breasts will change with hormones alone.
+If you want the appearance of larger, fuller breasts, you may be interested in considering breast augmentation.

 Breast augmentation involves an incision under the breast, in the armpit, or around the nipple.
 Through this incision, your surgeon will insert a saline or silicone breast implant.
 Read our page on the differences between saline and silicone implants to learn more about the two materials and their variations in postoperative results.

 Before undergoing surgery, it is important to have realistic expectations about what your results will look like.